-go through some absorption process.
-Once in the systemic circulation, the drug is distributed to the tissues, liver, or kidneys.
-The topics of absorption, volume of distribution, and clearance (which encompasses metabolism and excretion) are discussed at length.
+The complete drug 'journey' is often abbreviated as ADME (absorption-distribution-metabolism-excretion).
+The topics of absorption, volume of distribution, and clearance (which encompasses both metabolism and excretion) are discussed at length.
 These concepts are explored using intravenous bolus, intravenous infusion and oral dosage forms as examples.
 For all cases and whatever the ADME-process is, one should realise that for a drug to work, it must reach therapeutic concentrations at the site of action.